Sheep (Pink Floyd song): History

-Recording
+Recordings

 The song was recorded during April, May and July 1976 at the band's own Britannia Row Studios, Islington, London.
 On the 1974–75 tours, Waters played bass for the song, but during recording, he switched to rhythm guitar, while David Gilmour overdubbed the bass guitar part in a style similar to Waters.
 Richard Wright played the introduction on a Rhodes Piano, which was overdubbed with sheep noises in the background.

-The middle section of the song features a narration processed through a vocoder and is a parody of Psalm 23.
-Live, the narration was performed by Nick Mason.
+The rewritten Psalm 23 narration is processed through a vocoder.
+It was recorded by an uncredited member of Pink Floyd's support staff.

+"Sheep" was included on the compilation album Echoes: The Best of Pink Floyd (2001) as the penultimate track on Disc 1.
+This version of the track features an early fade-out to transition into "Sorrow".

+Live versions

+In live versions from 1977, backing guitarist Snowy White played bass guitar as Waters shared electric guitar duties with David Gilmour.
+The performance was almost identical to the album version except that it had a slower ending with Richard Wright playing an organ solo.
+The middle-section narration was originally performed in live shows by Nick Mason.

+In November 2011, versions of "Raving and Drooling" and "You've Got To Be Crazy" recorded at Wembley in 1974 were officially released as part of the Experience and Immersion versions of the Wish You Were Here album.